This paper provides statistics and analysis of the Coronavirus Job Retention Scheme.

 Subsequently, Universal Credit, and DWP staff in particular, have received praise from various quarters, including in reports from the Work and Pensions Committee and the House of Lords Economic Affairs Committee.
 It has been noted that the digital and automated structure of the benefit, combined with the temporary changes made by the DWP, has enabled the system to withstand a sudden increase in demand where legacy systems may have struggled.

 In order to ease and speed up access to Universal Credit, the Government made a number of temporary policy and operational changes.
 These included:

-- An increase to the standard allowance of Universal Credit (and to the basic element of Working Tax Credit), so that claimants of Universal Credit and WTC now receive up to £20 more a week.
+- An increase to the standard allowance of Universal Credit (and to the basic element of Working Tax Credit), so that claimants of Universal Credit and WTC now receive up to £20 more a week for 12 months up until April 2021.
 Local Housing Allowance Rates were also uplifted.